-The core of our CVS work is environmental due diligence including the following environmental site assessments:
+The core of our CVS work is environmental due diligence.

 We have partnered both with fee-for-service developers of CVS sites and directly with CVS’s environmental and construction teams, as well as outside counsel for CVS to provide environmental construction support and to assist with assessing potential environmental liability associated with CVS’s proposed property leases, acquisitions and construction activities.